phanakata/ML_for_kirigami_design/README.md

 ## General usage

 1. A python code to perform regression with TensorFlow is avalaible in `models/regression_CNN/tf_fgrid_dnn_validtrain.py`
+* x
 2. A jupyter notebook to generate atomic configurations for <a href="https://lammps.sandia.gov/" style="color:#268cd7 ">LAMMPS</a> input file is avalaible in `generate_LAMMPS_input/generate_LAMMPS_configuration_input.ipynb`.
 New methods to generate parallel cuts are now avalaible.